-However, to the extent student conduct affects the educational environment of the district and the rights and welfare of its students and is within the control of the district in its normal operations, the district intends to prevent bullying and to take action to investigate, respond to, and remediate and discipline for those acts of bullying which have not been successfully prevented.
-This policy provides the framework to assist the district in its goal of preventing and responding to acts of bullying, intimidation, violence, reprisal, retaliation, and other similar disruptive behavior.
-This applies to students, independent contractors, teachers, administrators, and other school district personnel.
+This policy provides the framework to assist the school district in its goal of preventing and responding to acts of bullying, intimidation, violence, reprisal, retaliation, and other similar disruptive behavior.
+This applies to s-Students, independent contractors, teachers, administrators, volunteers, and other district personnel all have responsibilities under this policy.

-III.
+II.
 General Statement of Policy

 A safe and civil environment is needed for students to learn and attain high academic standards and to promote healthy human relationships.
-The school district cannot monitor the activities of students at all times and eliminate all incidents of bullying between students, particularly when students are not under the direct supervision of school district personnel.
+The school district cannot monitor the activities of students at all times and eliminate all incidents of bullying between students, particularly when students are not under the direct supervision of district personnel.